kallaway/100-days-of-code/r1-log.md

 Today's Progress: I am doing todo app and trying to complete Git course on udacity.

 Feelings: I have been so sleepy and stressful today, I slept like 30 minutes; I couldn't focus when I study.
 I did yoga and some meditation.
 I will work better tomorrow.

+Day 35 : January 7, 2020

+Today's Progress: I wasn't at home, I studied on my phone with Sololearn,learned more about date and math objects.
+Then, studied with galvanizer, doing some challenges and reading tutorials.
+Also, finished the recursion part in FreeCodeCamp.
+I didn't have time for todo app.

+Feelings: I am still trying to finish the courses, I will try to finish at least some of them.
+All of them is very good; I'm feeling stuck.
+I need to continue with ES6 on freecodecamp; but I will revise the topics first.